Wollivan/SquadronLeader/README.md

 - Play using only the forward firing guides and ignoring the wide arc, or
 - Roll an additional attack dice when the defender is in the forward firing guide.

-### D6 Rule

-Not everyone has a bucket of 8-sided dice in 2-3 colors readily available.
-With this optional rule common 6-sided dice are used instead.
-Attacks hit on a roll of 4-6.
-Defense cancels a hit on each roll of 4-6.
-There are no critical hits when using 6-sided dice.

 ## Hex Grid Mode (for players without a 3D printer)

 The game can be played on a hex grid.
 That removes the need for movement templates and rulers.
 All rules are the same as without a grid, except for what is described in this section.